 On this programme you will undertake the majority of your training in a mainstream primary, infant and/or junior school, spending a term in each of the 3 primary age groups: Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2.

-You will be supported by an in-school ‘professional mentor’, a ‘personal tutor’ at the University and a ‘moderation tutor’ also from the University who will span both placements.
+You will be supported by an in-school ‘professional mentor’, a ‘personal tutor’ at the University and a ‘moderation tutor’ also from the University.
 Gateway also provides access to a ‘lead mentor’ who will support your professional development, facilitate opportunities for you to network with other trainees and ensure the support received throughout the training year is of the highest quality.

 The training programme has been developed to help you to feel part of the school team from day 1.
 You will undertake a pre-course course induction at the end of the summer term and this will be followed by a University induction during late August.